-The sample time was chosen to 40 μ s.
+The sample time was chosen to 40 $\mu$ s.
 This value was imposed by the fact that the control algorithm must be executable in real-time by industrial DSP systems with fewer hardware resources than the DS1103 board.

 The Simulink ODE solver method used to compute the model states for model simulation is also used for DSP realtime integrators.
 The more complex the solver, the more time it needs for the computations, so the solver must be chosen as simply as possible [12].
-Ode1 solver was selected for the model in Fig. 2 because for the conversion of the control model to production code (with TargetLink), for industrial DSP, only the Euler integration method can be used for the implementation of integrators [13].
+Ode1 solver was selected for the model in Fig. 2 because for the conversion of the control model to production code (with TargetLink), for industrial DSP, only the Euler integrators [13].